Axway/streams-open-docs/content/en/docs/subscribers/_index.md

 | snapshot               | snapshot-patch          |
 | event                  | event                   |

-* The default subscription mode will be used when client does not specify define any subscription mode in its subscription request.
+* The default subscription mode will be used when the client does not define a subscription mode in the subscription request.
 * If the subscriber subscribes to a topic with a subscription mode not allowed, its subscription request will be rejected.